trshant-sugoi/stackedit/posts/2018-11-08-Starting-AWS.md

 ---
 Do read through AWS in simple english[^awsSimpleLanguage] to figure out what we are going to do here.
 What we are trying to accomplish is simply to host a static site.
 This involves us:
-- Setting up the server.
+- Setting up the server (called EC2 in AWS language).
-- Making sure that the outer world has access to our server.
+- Making sure that the outer world has access to our server (setting up the group permisions).
 - Ensuring FTP access is enabled (so that we can upload files to the server).
 - Accessing the site.